digital-asset/docs.daml.com/docs/2.7.0/docs/high-level-intro.rst

 #.
 Alice logs into her online banking at Bank A and enters a transfer to Bob at Bank B.
 #.
 The online banking backend creates a transaction that deducts $100 from Alice’s account and creates a transfer to Bob at Bank B.
 #.
-When Bank B accepts the transfer, Bank A credits $100 to Bank B’s account at Bank A and Bank B simultaneously credits Bob’s account by $100.
+When Bank B accepts the transfer, Bank A credits $100 to Bank B’s account at Bank A, and Bank B simultaneously credits Bob’s account by $100.
 #.
 Bob’s online banking interfaces with the Daml Ledger and can see the incoming funds in real time.

 At every point, ownership of the $100 is completely clear and all systems are fully consistent.